mdedetrich/monix-mdc/README.md

 Firstly in order to use Monix Task you need to enable `TaskLocal` in your `Task`, there are multiple ways to do this

-* You can import the `Task.defaultOptions.enableLocalContextPropagation` implicit where you do `runToFuture`
+* You can import the `Task.defaultOptions.enableLocalContextPropagation` implicit and use `runToFutureOpt`
 * Applying a transformation `.executeWithOptions(_.enableLocalContextPropagation)` on each Task that uses a Local
 * Setting system property `monix.environment.localContextPropagation` to 1